clojurists-together/clojuriststogether.org/content/news/2023/February 2023 Update for Q3 2022 Projects.md

 ### [Clj-kondo](https://github.com/clj-kondo/clj-kondo)
 Static analyzer and linter for Clojure code that sparks joy.
 Three new releases with many fixes and improvements in the last month.
 [Check the changelog](https://github.com/clj-kondo/clj-kondo/blob/master/CHANGELOG.md) for details.
 Some highlights:
 - [#1742](https://github.com/clj-kondo/clj-kondo/issues/1742): new linter :aliased-namespace-var-usage: warn on var usage from namespaces that were used with :as-alias.
-See [demo]- (https://twitter.com/borkdude/status/1613524896625340417/photo/1).
+See [demo](https://twitter.com/borkdude/status/1613524896625340417/photo/1).
 - [#1926](https://github.com/clj-kondo/clj-kondo/issues/1926): Add keyword analysis for EDN files.
 This means you can find references for keywords throughout your project with clojure-lsp, now including in EDN files.
 - [#1902](https://github.com/clj-kondo/clj-kondo/issues/1902): provide :symbols analysis for navigation to symbols in quoted forms or EDN files.
 See [demo](https://twitter.com/borkdude/status/1612773780589355008).
 - The symbol analysis is used from clojure-lsp for which I provided a patch [here](https://github.com/borkdude/clojure-lsp/commit/f662adab1b17d5dbc3648d6d8208334dc920aa0e).A new project around clj-kondo is [clj-kondo-bb](https://github.com/clj-kondo/clj-kondo-bb) which enables you to use clj-kondo from babashka scripts.
 Also [lein-clj-kondo](https://github.com/clj-kondo/lein-clj-kondo) got an update.